mpv-player/mpv/DOCS/man/options.rst

     this can break on streams not encoded by x264, or if a stream encoded by a newer x264 version contains no version info.

+``--swapchain-depth=<N>``
+    Allow up to N in-flight frames.
+This essentially controls the frame latency.
+Increasing the swapchain depth can improve pipelining and prevent missed vsyncs, but increases visible latency.
+This option only mandates an upper limit, the implementation can use a lower latency than requested internally.
+A setting of 1 means that the VO will wait for every frame to become visible before starting to render the next frame.
+(Default: 3)

 Audio
 -----